I'm Britta Kowalski.

 The microplant populations were transferred to the greenhouse and field.
 Selection procedures were developed to identify, and reject, useless mutants involving a 2D- and Pseudo-3D-image-analysis based computer vision system.
 Gross field aberrants were identified early at the greenhouse stage and late maturation mutants in the first year of evaluation in the field.
 Potato clones with improved agronomic characters in greenhouse and field were trialled in subsequent years to ascertain the stability of the selected characters tuber yield and late blight (Phytophthora infestans) tolerance.
 The selected clones were characterized using computer image analysis.

-Production of somaclones of the potato (Solanum tuberosum L.) and their preliminary evaluation under Cuban conditions
+(Solanum tuberosum L.)and their preliminary evaluation under Cuban conditions

 Thesis for PhD University of Rostock, Institute for Agriculture and Plant Production, with Prof. Manfred Seiffert, supervisor (University of Rostock) and Dr. Bernd Pett (Institute of Potato Research in Groß Lüsewitz), co-supervisor